-Tarka Line Walks is a 52-page full-colour booklet featuring 22 self-guided walks from each of the eleven wayside stations along the 39 mile route.
-“The line passes through some of the finest scenery in Southern England,” notes Julian Crow, FGW General Manager for the West of England.
-“With this booklet we hope to introduce both locals and visitors to the countryside made famous in Henry Williamson’s Tarka the Otter, and with the new hourly timetable that is now operating -- the best service the line has ever had -- planning of walks is now so much easier.”
+Tarka Line Walks is a 136-page full-colour book featuring 60 self-guided walks from each of the thirteen stations along the 39 mile route.
+“The line passes through some of the finest scenery in Southern England,” notes Julian Crow, FGW Regional Manager for the West of England.
+“With this book we hope to introduce both locals and visitors to the countryside made famous in Henry Williamson’s Tarka the Otter, and with the hourly timetable that’s now operating on weekdays -- the best service the line has ever had -- planning of walks has never been easier.”

-The walks vary in length from just over three to just over seven miles.
-Many are ideal for children.
-All are accompanied by easy-to-follow maps and list pubs, shops and tearooms along the route.
-“You’ve no idea just what’s out there until you head away from the track,” confides Peter Craske, who spent months researching the walks and going over the ground with a motley collection of middle-aged dogs.
-He has been riding the line since the 1940s and promises his readers “just about everything from picturesque villages to ancient watermills, from long-forgotten mines to murder sites (two!).”
+Many walks are ideal for children, and list pubs, shops and tearooms along the route.
+“You’ve no idea just what’s out there until you head away from the track,” confides Peter Craske, who spent several years researching the walks and going over every inch of the ground with Scrumpy, his 12 year-old rescued labrador.
+He promises his readers “just about everything from picturesque villages to ancient watermills, from a highway lined with gallows to a rector tried for murder.”

 Craske is quick to stress the health and environmental implications of the project.
 “In these days of dire predictions about rising obesity rates and associated health problems, walking can do wonders for middle age spread (and doubtless other spreads!),” he observes.
 “And taking the train, instead of the car, is gentle on the environment.
 This way you’ll barely leave a carbon footprint.”

-Tarka Line Walks is produced by the Tarka Rail Association (TRA), in conjunction with FGW, Devon County Council , the Devon & Cornwall Rail Partnership (D&CRP), Passenger Focus and other major stakeholders.
-In fact so many sponsors have lined up behind the project that there’s a major dividend for readers: the walks booklet is free.
+The original Tarka Line Walks was a 52-page full-colour booklet featuring 22 self-guided walks from each of the eleven wayside stations along the 39 mile route produced by the Tarka Rail Association (TRA), in conjunction with FGW, Devon County Council , the Devon & Cornwall Rail Partnership (D&CRP), Passenger Focus and other major stakeholders.
+In fact so many sponsors lined up behind the project that there was a major dividend for readers: the walks booklet was free.

 TRAIN MAKING LOTS OF STOPS?
 GET OUT AND WALK!